W1ldPo1nter/django-queryable-properties/docs/common.rst

         version_count = AggregateProperty(Count('versions'))

-Since the getter also performs a query to retrieve the aggregated value, the ``AggregateProperty`` initializer also allows to mark the property as cached using an additional ``cached`` parameter (defaults to ``False``).
-This can improve performance since the query will only be executed on the first getter access at the cost of potentially not working with an up-to-date value.

 .. note::
    Since this property deals with aggregates, the notes :ref:`annotations:Regarding aggregate annotations across relations` apply when using such properties across